desaturne/AI-hand-pose-estimation/README.md

 2.2 The application will:

+i.
 Open a window showing your webcam feed with hand landmarks

+ii.
 Create an "Output Images" directory if it doesn't exist

+iii.
 Save annotated images every 5 seconds with unique filenames

-Controls:
+**Controls:**

-Press 'q' to quit the application
+- Press 'q' to quit the application

-Close the window to exit
+- Close the window to exit

-Output:
+**Output:**
 The script saves images in the "Output Images" directory with names like:

 2a4f6b80-b5a1-11ed-9b6a-0242ac120002.jpg

 -> Each image shows:

-Detected hand landmarks (white circles)
+- Detected hand landmarks (white circles)

-Connections between landmarks (black lines)
+= Connections between landmarks (black lines)

 ## Customization

 You can modify these parameters in the code:

-save_interval: Change the number (in seconds) between image saves
+- save_interval: Change the number (in seconds) between image saves

-Visualization colors: Adjust the colors of landmarks and connections
+- Visualization colors: Adjust the colors of landmarks and connections

-Camera selection: Change the 0 in cv2.VideoCapture(0) to use a different camera
+- Camera selection: Change the 0 in cv2.VideoCapture(0) to use a different camera

 ## Troubleshooting

 If no camera feed appears:

-Check your webcam is connected and working
+- Check your webcam is connected and working

-Try changing the camera index in cv2.VideoCapture()
+- Try changing the camera index in cv2.VideoCapture()

-If you get import errors:
+- If you get import errors:

-Verify all packages are installed correctly
+       - Verify all packages are installed correctly

-Check your Python version (requires 3.7+)
+       - Check your Python version (requires 3.7+)

 ## License
 This project is open source and available under the MIT License.

 ## Acknowledgments
-Uses MediaPipe for hand tracking
+- Uses MediaPipe for hand tracking

-Built with OpenCV for computer vision operations
+- Built with OpenCV for computer vision operations